-The event, held at the Woolly Mammoth Theatre, was a variety show that combined moments of standup, satirical and improv comedy with the readings of “love letters” by community pillars, written by and addressed to themselves.
+The event, held at the Woolly Mammoth Theatre in D.C.’s Penn Quarter neighborhood, was a variety show that combined moments of standup, satirical and improv comedy with the readings of “love letters” by community pillars, written by and addressed to themselves.

-Host Chelsea Shorte, of the podcast Tagg Nation, produced by LGBT-centric Tagg Magazine, performed a short standup set of her own before introducing the first performer of the night.
-Kasha Patel’s routine covered everything from her breakup with her boyfriend to her racist boss.
+Host Chelsea Shorte, of the podcast Tagg Nation, produced by LGBT-centric Tagg Magazine, performed a short standup set of her own before introducing the first performer of the night, Kasha Patel.
+Patel’s routine covered everything from her breakup with her boyfriend to her racist boss.

 The lighthearted mood sobered up a bit when Susannah Wellford came to the stage.
 The founder of Running Start, a nonprofit dedicated to encouraging young women to run for political office, read her love letter written from the point of view of her 13-year-old self.

 Her former-self was anxious and insecure, she said, so she chose to have her narrate it because she felt like of all the stages of her life, that girl would be the proudest of her now.

 Rahne Alexander further heightened the emotions in the room when she read her love letter about her experience as a transgender woman and her battles with self-esteem issues.
 She expressed pride in herself and her accomplishments in the letter, like when she was told she was an inspiration to others transitioning.

 “Thank you for doing the things that scare you,” she said.